corda/corda-runtime-os/tools/corda-cli/commands/initial-config/README.md

 # Initial Configuration Plug-in

-This is a plug-in for the [Corda CLI plug-in host](https://github.com/corda/corda-cli-plugin-host) that creates the SQL files for installing the initial configuration we need to get the HTTP gateway for the API up and running.
+This is command creates the SQL files for installing the initial configuration we need to get the HTTP gateway for the API up and running.

 This has several subcommand to create different bits of configuration